 Take a week off from spending.
 “This means, outside of your mandatory bills like utilities, rent, insurance, etc., you spend zero dollars,” said McKinzie Bean, creator of Moms Make Cents.
 “For one week, skip grabbing Starbucks, use up the food in your pantry, and skip frivolous spending like the salon, buying new clothes or binging on items at Target.
 You’ll be surprised how much you can save in one week’s time.”

 Get a Side Hustle

 You’ll make a lot of money using your spare time to do ride shares, deliver food or moonlight at whatever gig appeals to you.
-Working in the gig economy is a popular way to supplement savings, with 87% of gig economy workers reporting that they make an effort to stash part of their earnings away, according to a 2018 survey by investment company Betterment.
+Working in the gig economy is a popular way to supplement savings.
+According to a 2021 report from the Pew Research Center, 56% of gig economy workers said that wanting to save up extra money was a major factor in their decision to take on the work.

 Use Cash To Limit Yourself